vaclav-barina/meme_projects/README.md

 # meme_projects
 Projects to reinforce SWE skills.
 Creating a set of projcets to brush up on coding.
-Projects are basic, common.
+Projects are basic intro projects done by beginners in an intro to programming/cs course.

 Planned list of projects
 1. Tic-Tac-Toe (no object)